top of page

 Q. What is your approach to sleep training?

-A. I am educated and certified in numerous sleep behaviour techniques and response methods, all of which are supported by positive psychological research.
+I am educated and certified in numerous sleep behaviour techniques and response methods, all of which are supported by positive psychological research.
 My sleep plans are bespoke and my approach is adaptable, based on your child's temperament and your parenting philosophy; no two little ones are the same.
 For some children and their parents, they need plenty of contact and interaction during the sleep improvement phase and for some, a method with less parental involvement is more appropriate; and that's okay!
 Whether we implement a high or low involvement approach, there is no right or wrong; only what is best for your family.

 Q. Is there crying involved?